I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltinitializeoplock.md

 <p>None </p>

 ## -remarks
-<p>When the oplock pointer is no longer needed, it can be uninitialized by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff544598">FltUninitializeOplock</a>.
+<p>When the oplock pointer is no longer needed, it can be uninitialized by calling <a href="..\fltkernel\nf-fltkernel-fltuninitializeoplock.md">FltUninitializeOplock</a>.
 The uninitialized oplock pointer can then be initialized for reuse by calling <b>FltInitializeOplock</b>. </p>

-<p>To request an oplock or respond to an oplock break notification, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543398">FltOplockFsctrl</a>. </p>

-<p>For detailed information about opportunistic locks, see the Microsoft Windows SDK documentation. </p>

-<p>When the oplock pointer is no longer needed, it can be uninitialized by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff544598">FltUninitializeOplock</a>.
-The uninitialized oplock pointer can then be initialized for reuse by calling <b>FltInitializeOplock</b>. </p>

-<p>To request an oplock or respond to an oplock break notification, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543398">FltOplockFsctrl</a>. </p>
+<p>To request an oplock or respond to an oplock break notification, call <a href="..\fltkernel\nf-fltkernel-fltoplockfsctrl.md">FltOplockFsctrl</a>. </p>

 <p>For detailed information about opportunistic locks, see the Microsoft Windows SDK documentation. </p>